Pool Draining 101

-Even with proper and regular pool maintenance, it's often necessary to drain your pool — completely or partially — every 3-5 years.
+Even with proper and regular pool maintenance, it's often necessary to drain your pool — either completely or partially — every 3-5 years.

-The most common reason for needing to drain your pool is an overabundance of Total Dissolved Solids (TDS).
-Over time, TDS slowly increase in your pool water, and once you reach about 2500 ppm, you start to lose the ability to balance the water.
+The most common reason is an overabundance of Total Dissolved Solids (TDS).
+Over time, TDS levels slowly increase in your pool water, and once you reach about 2500 ppm, you start to lose the ability to balance the water.
 Your first response is likely to add more chemicals, but that will not solve the problem.
-Depending on the quality of your fill water and the quality of chemicals you typically add, you should expect to empty your pool every 3 to 5 years due to TDS.
+Depending on the quality of your fill water and the quality of chemicals used, you typically add, you should expect to empty your pool every 3-5 years due to TDS.

-Before You Get Started:
+Important Tips Before You Get Started:

 DIY TIP: If possible, drain the pool when the outside air temperature is less than 85°F. Spring is generally an ideal time to drain your pool.

-How to Drain Your Pool
+How to Drain a Pool

 There are a few things to keep in mind in order to drain your pool safely.
 Never use your pool pump to try to drain the pool.
 Inevitably, you will pull air into your suction line, the pump will lose its prime, and you will damage or burn up your pump.
 Always rent or purchase a submersible pump to drain the pool.
-Remember to turn off the electricity to your pump and pool light.

 After removing the old water, you can refill the pool with water from your garden hose.
 To speed the water refill process, if possible, you may find it helpful to run two garden hoses simultaneously.
 It typically takes 14-16 hours to refill an average-sized pool with two hoses.

 DIY TIP: For the fastest refill, look into a water hauling service to deliver water for your pool.
 Pool owners who rely on well water sources or those who have particularly hard water may want to take this route instead of refilling from their home’s water spigot.